MapRock/TimeMolecules/docs/procure_time_molecules_vm.md

 ## What is Installed on the TimeMolecules VM

-The TimeMolecules VM is a **Windows** virtual machine hosted on Microsoft Azure.
+The TimeMolecules VM is a **Windows Server** virtual machine hosted on Microsoft Azure.
 It is pre-configured as a complete, ready-to-use environment for exploring, testing, and demonstrating Time Molecules.

 #### Core Components

-- **Operating System**: Windows
+- **Operating System**: Windows Server
 - **Database**: SQL Server 2025 (Developer Edition) with the full **TimeSolution** database already restored
 - **Graph Database**: **Neo4j** (including Neo4j Desktop / Browser for exploring exported Markov models)
 - **Development Tools**: